alexge233/relearn/README.md

 This example takes a lot of time to run, as the agent maps the transitional probabilities, using the observations from playing multiple games.

+The header file `examples/blackjack_header.hpp` contains the simple structures and methods needed to play blackjack, whereas the source file `examples/blackjack.cpp` has the high level logic behind it.

-## TODO
+# TODO

-1. implement the `boost_serialization` with internal header
-2. do the R-Learning continous algorithm
+1. do the R-Learning continous algorithm
+2. add eligibility traces (decay)

 [1]: Sutton, R.S. and Barto, A.G., 1998.
 Reinforcement learning: An introduction (Vol. 1, No. 1).
 Cambridge: MIT press